15 Plants That Repel Flies

 Citronella plants thrive in warm weather and can grow up to five feet tall.
 They can be planted in a pot or directly into the ground.

-If planting in a pot, make sure to choose a large one, as the roots of the citronella plant can be extensive.
+If planting in a pot, make sure to choose a large one, as the citronella plant’s roots can be extensive.

 Nevertheless, Citronella plants prefer well-draining soil and require frequent watering.

-The leaves of the plant can be crushed and rubbed onto the skin to provide added protection against flies and mosquitoes.
+The plant’s leaves can be crushed and rubbed onto the skin to provide added protection against flies and mosquitoes.

 Citronella is also a popular addition to outdoor entertaining areas as it’s one of the plants that repel flies and other pesky insects.